UNB Reds

-The UNB Reds are the athletic teams that represent the University of New Brunswick in Fredericton, New Brunswick, Canada.
+The UNB REDS are the athletic teams that represent the University of New Brunswick in Fredericton, New Brunswick, Canada.

-The Reds compete in the following sports: men's and women's basketball, men's and women's hockey, men's and women's soccer, men's and women's volleyball, swimming, men's and women's track & field, and men's and women's cross country running.
+The UNB REDS compete in a variety of sports, including men's and women's basketball, ice hockey, soccer, and volleyball.
+Additionally, the athletic program encompasses swimming, track and field, cross country running, and curling for both men and women.

 History

 The name "Varsity Reds" was only adopted circa 1993.
-They are now named the "Reds" as of 2018.
-Prior to 1993, every varsity sport, including football, hockey, women's basketball, men's basketball and men's wrestling had a different name: the Red Bombers, Red Devils, Red Bloomers, Red Raiders, and Black Bears, respectively.
+They are now named the "REDS" as of 2018.
+Prior to 1993, every varsity sport, including football, hockey, women's basketball, men's basketball and men's wrestling had a different name: the REDS, Red Bombers, Red Devils, Red Bloomers, Red Raiders, and Black Bears, respectively.